5 Free Tools Every Freelance Writer Should use

 Another tool that I came across while writing an article for a client, this changed my life for good.
 It is so simple and easy, you have to use it to believe it.
 It has an array of free pictures and layouts that you could use and the ones that are not free cost only $1 each.

-Why I like Canva so much is because it automatically adjusts the pixels so well that you would never have to worry about ending up with a blurry image.
+Why I like Canva so much was because it automatically adjusts the pixels so well that you would never have to worry about ending up with a blurry image.
 No matter what you create, it looks polished and amazing.

 PS – Most of the pictures on this website are from Canva